ATS Resume Check for Product Managers: What Actually Matters

 - Parse your resume into structured fields (name, contact, experience, education, skills)

-- Match keywords from the job description against your resume text
+- Match keywords from the job description against your resume text (some do exact match, others semantic)

 The parsing step is where most resumes fail silently.
 If the ATS can't parse your resume correctly, your keywords don't matter because they're in the wrong field.
+And even on Greenhouse where there's no score, a badly parsed resume creates a garbled candidate profile that makes the recruiter skip you.

 The 8 ATS Checks That Matter for PMs